pokahs/Easy-Enchant/README.md

 <br>

-This is a client-only utility mod that allows you to easily and efficiently combine your enchanted books with gear at anvils!
+This is a client side utility mod that allows you to easily and efficiently combine your enchanted books with gear at anvils!

 🛠️ **Important!!
-Easy Enchant is new and not rly that tested.
+Easy Enchant is in beta and rlyy not that tested.
 You might experience issues/crashes.
-If so, plz make a ticket kthx byee** 🛠️
+If so, plz make an issue ticket kthx byee** 🛠️

 ## Usage